panda7789/docs.cs-cz/docs/architecture/microservices/microservice-ddd-cqrs-patterns/nosql-database-persistence-infrastructure.md

 // C# EXAMPLE OF AN ORDER AGGREGATE BEING PERSISTED WITH AZURE COSMOS DB API
 // *** Domain Model Code ***
 // Aggregate: Create an Order object with its child entities and/or value objects.
-// Then, use AggregateRoot’s methods to add the nested objects so invariants and
+// Then, use AggregateRoot's methods to add the nested objects so invariants and
 // logic is consistent across the nested properties (value objects and entities).

 Order orderAggregate = new Order